 I’ve noticed that the process of buying jeans usually goes through three phases.
-Over the coming months, I’ll talk you through all the details of the three phases in a series of video posts.
 This guide provides an overview of the entire process.

 Please note that you likely won’t go through the phases and steps chronologically in the order below.
 The reason I’ve broken it down like this is to make sure I get around all the most common questions and frustrations that first-time buyers usually have.

 The first phase of buying raw denim usually starts with you somehow wanting a pair of those dark blue jeans.
 Maybe a friend has told you about them or maybe you saw them in a store.
 Whatever the reason, before you act on an impulse, my advice is to do a bit of research.
 Start online.
 Ask your friends.
 Go back to your local denim store.

 Depending on how much time and effort you want to dedicate to this phase, you’ll probably spend anything from a couple hours to several months researching.

 What I’d like you to focus your research on is this: